1 Introduction

 2.4 Rhodes as a stopover

-Danaus and Cadmus, who will be mentioned next, stopped at Rhodes when they entered the Aegean Sea from Egypt and Phoenicia.
+Danaus and Cadmus, mentioned below, stopped off at Rhodes before coming to Greece from Egypt and Phoenicia.

-It is assumed that at least two groups of immigrants stopped at Rhodes before them.
+At least two other groups of immigrants had stopped in Rhodes before them.

 It is believed that some people settled in Rhodes at that time.